-If you are uncertain about whether your law practice has a prior practice, please contact a member of Lawcover's Insurance Services team on 1800 650 748.
+If you are uncertain about whether your law practice has a prior practice, please contact a member of Lawcover's Insurance Services team on 1800 650 748 or by email at insuranceservices@lawcover.com.au.

 It is important that you tell us if your law practice merges with or acquires another law practice during the period of insurance.